ResourCes

 The number one concern for companies right now is figuring out how to get more diverse talent into the organization (we believe the first priority should actually be on retaining the talent companies already have, but that’s a separate conversation).
 ERGs can be great ways to source diverse talent that your company would normally not have access to.

-Many companies have set up employee referral programs through their ERGs to help bolster diversity recruiting.
+Many companies have set up employee referral programs through their ERGs to help bolster belonging recruiting.
 Some additional ideas are to let your ERGs host social events for people outside of your organization, and ask your members to invite colleagues or friends to that event.
 This gives you an opportunity to network with highly-qualified people and introduce them to your company’s culture in a casual setting.

 A 2013 study by Theresa M. Welbourne, PhD, showed that employees that participate in ERGs have higher energy levels than those that don’t.
 Dr. Welbourne describes employee energy as “the internal force one has to move forward and achieve goals at work.”